-- (1) Blair Fonda was appointed to the Board on May 3, 2017 and currently serves as Chairman of the Audit Committee. - (2) Fred Mulder serves as a director and was appointed as Chairman of the Compensation Committee upon the resignation of John Giles.
-Mr. Mulder has since stepped down and Chairman of the Compensation Committee.
-On July 1, 2019 Mr. Mulder retired from the Board and all other positions with the Company. - (3) Kenneth Ehrman was appointed to the Board in January 2019 and assumed responsibility of Chairman of the Compensation Committee.
+(1) Blair Fonda was appointed to the Board on May 3, 2017 and currently serves as Chairman of the Audit Committee.

+- (2) Fred Mulder serves as a director and was appointed as Chairman of the Compensation Committee upon the resignation of John Giles.
+Mr. Mulder has since stepped down and Chairman of the Compensation Committee. - (3) Kenneth Ehrman was appointed to the Board in January 2019 and assumed responsibility of Chairman of the Compensation Committee.
 Mr. Ehrman was not awarded any compensation in 2018.